Crows Nest (Qld)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 7 trips per day across all routes, equating to approximately 1 weekly trip per individual stop.
+According to the 2021 Census, 10.8% of residents work from home, possibly due to COVID-19 conditions.
+Service frequency averages 7 trips daily across all routes, equating to approximately one weekly trip per stop.

 Frequently Asked Questions - Transport